 Can text study of Biblical stories and their diverse interpretations empower us to engage more constructively in disagreements today?

-In response, the Pardes Center for Judaism and Conflict Resolution (PCJCR) has created a new initiative: Mahloket Matters: How to Disagree Constructively – The Beit Midrash Way.
+To answer this question, the Pardes Center for Judaism and Conflict Resolution (PCJCR) has created Mahloket Matters: How to Disagree Constructively – The Beit Midrash Way.
 At the core of the traditional beit midrash, study hall, are havrutot, study pairs, critically studying together mahloket (also spelled machloket and makhloket), conflicting opinions, found on every page of classic Jewish texts.
 This methodology of studying text can be used to increase the desire and ability to understand and engage more constructively with conflicting political opinions today, improving civil discourse.

 Mahloket Matters is designed for your synagogue, federation, campus school and communal study group.